ajohnson7458/volante/README.md

 The config file should be a `.json` file and may have the following top level fields which affect Volante config:

+- `name` - set the Hub name, effectively setting the name for the entire service
 - `debug` - global debug mode flag
 - `attach` - array of module npm names to attach from node_modules
 - `attachLocal` - array of local modules to attach